gittadesushil/specflow-plugin-nunit/README.md

 >
 > Cannot resolve symbol 'Framework'

 You could resolve this issue by updating the default namespace in the test project to remove NUnit.
 This is the best option, but it is not always possible.
 You may have CI scripts that look for NUnit in the namespaces.
-In this instance, the **NUnit3WithGlobalTestGenerator** plugin is useful.
+In this instance, the **NUnit2WithGlobalTestGenerator** and **NUnit3WithGlobalTestGenerator** plugins are useful.